-3. How can I make best use of an advanced monolingual business dictionary to prepare for Cambridge English: Business Higher?
+3. How can I make best use of an English-English business dictionary to prepare for Cambridge English: Business Vantage?

-For obvious reasons it's a good idea to have a reference source: a lot of business terms have a highly specific meaning (for example the words 'remuneration' and 'costs' are used slightly differently in Business and General English).
-You'll need this for all papers.
-But also some active studying of your dictionary can be highly beneficial in preparing for Parts 4-6 of the Reading paper.
-A good dictionary will list multiple word meanings and show how a keyword is used in set phrases and collocations (common word partnerships).
-In Business English there is a huge amount of fixed language with set expressions.
-Learning as many of these as you can will help you with the lexical aspect of Parts 4-6 and also with understanding the longer texts in Parts 1-3.
-You'll also be able to use these words and expressions in the Writing paper.
-A good dictionary of this kind will also take data from spoken sources, so it will help with the Listening and Speaking papers too.
+It's a good idea always to have a business dictionary beside you when you're studying: a lot of business terms have a specific meaning (for example the words 'inventory' and 'costs' are used slightly differently in Business and General English).
+You'll need a dictionary to prepare for all papers, particularly Parts 4 and 5 of the Reading paper.
+A good dictionary will list multiple word meanings and show how a key word is used in set phrases and collocations (words that often go together).
+In Business English there is a large amount of fixed language with set expressions.
+So learning a good number of these will help you with Parts 4 and 5 and with understanding the longer texts in Parts 1-3.
+You'll be able to use these words and expressions in the Writing paper, and a good dictionary of this kind will also take data from spoken sources, so it will also help with the Listening and Speaking papers.